BishopFox/BrokenHill/docs/all_command-line_options.md

 This value technically only needs to be a positive integer, but if you set it to 1, your attack will likely take a *very* long time, because that will cause the attack to operate entirely randomly, with no benefit from the GCG algorithm.

+You can help make up for a low `--new-adversarial-token-candidate-count` value by using `--required-loss-threshold` and related options, which are discussed later in this document.

 If you are running out of memory and have already set `--batch-size-get-logits` to 1, and `--new-adversarial-token-candidate-count` is greater than 16, try reducing it.
 If you still run out of memory with this value set to 16 and `--batch-size-get-logits` set to 1, you're probably out of luck without more VRAM.

 If an iteration occurs where all candidate values are filtered out, the tool may increase the number of values generated, in hope of finding values that meet the filtering criteria.
 By default, it will stop if the number reaches 1024. `--max-new-adversarial-token-candidate-count` can be used to reduce or increase that limit.